Ardmore, Alabama

-Ardmore is a town in Limestone County, Alabama, United States, and is included in the Huntsville-Decatur Metro Area.
+Ardmore is a town in northeastern Limestone County, Alabama, United States, and is included in the Huntsville-Decatur Metro Area.
 The population was 1,321 at the 2020 census, It borders its sister city Ardmore, Tennessee.

 History

 The settlement was originally named Austin, after Alex Austin, who selected the location as a site for a station along the Louisville and Nashville Railroad.
 The railroad company later renamed the town Ardmore, for the community of Ardmore, Pennsylvania.
 Ardmore, Alabama was incorporated in 1922.

-By the mid-20th century, Ardmore had developed a diverse local economy supported by agriculture, industry, and retail businesses.
-The Ardmore Creamery was one of the town’s leading industries, playing a significant role in the regional dairy market.
-Additionally, the Ardmore Hosiery Mill provided jobs in textile manufacturing, contributing to the area’s economic stability.
-Farming also remained a crucial part of the local economy, with both Alabama and Tennessee farmers utilizing Ardmore as a commercial hub for distributing goods.
-The town's strategic location along major transportation routes made it an important center for commerce, attracting businesses that served customers from both states.

-Education was a priority in Ardmore, with ongoing efforts to improve school facilities and resources for students.
-Ardmore School was considered a modern educational institution for its time, equipped to serve children from both sides of the state line.
-Investments in school infrastructure reflected the town’s commitment to providing quality education, despite the complexities of operating across two jurisdictions.
-The town’s dedication to education ensured that students had access to academic opportunities that prepared them for the future.
-This focus on learning, combined with industrial growth and civic engagement, helped Ardmore maintain its reputation as a progressive and resilient community in the mid-20th century.

 Geography

-Ardmore the northernmost settlement in Alabama.
+Ardmore is the northernmost settlement in Alabama.
 The town is concentrated along Alabama State Route 53, which runs south to north along Ardmore Avenue before veering east along the state line, where it runs congruent with Tennessee State Route 7 on Main Street.
 Interstate 65, which connects Nashville and Birmingham, passes just west of Ardmore.

 Main Street is the state line.
 The road heading northbound/westbound is in Tennessee, while southbound/eastbound is in Alabama.

 According to the United States Census Bureau, the town has a total area of 2.050 sqmi, of which 2.042 sqmi is land and 0.008 sqmi, is water.